Vendor Registration Form — Free Events Template - Poper

 Vendor Agreement Signed

-Vendors type their name to sign the event terms, cancellation policy, and conduct rules.
-Generates a timestamped audit record for every application.
+Vendors type their name to acknowledge the event terms, cancellation policy, and conduct rules before submitting.

 Past-Event History Logged